theaqueen21/LOLBAH/Utilman.exe/README.md

 4.Once cmd Is Open

-To List The Logical Drives/Disks On The Machine
+List The Logical Drives/Disks On The Machine
 ```shell
 wmic logicaldisk get name
 ```